 2. Can be understood by the entire team

-This brings up the second challenge: Ensuring that these metrics are also understood by everyone — not just the technical or marketing folks.
+This brings up the second challenge: Ensuring that everyone also understands these metrics — not just the technical or marketing folks.
 For me, the litmus test for that is validating that anyone on the team can quickly look at the metrics dashboard and answer this basic question: “Are we making progress?”.

-This was the challenge I imposed on my team when designing the dashboard for our upcoming USERcycle product which makes heavy use of Dave McClure’s Pirate metrics model.
+This was the challenge I imposed on my team when designing the dashboard for our upcoming USERcycle product, which heavily uses Dave McClure’s Pirate metrics model.

 The Funnel Chart

 The obvious starting point was using a funnel chart like the one shown below:

 The pros of the funnel chart are that it is simple and visual.
 Where it fails is when you put two funnels next together.

 Quick: In the figure below, did we make progress in June?